yahiafarghaly/myblog/yocto/create-a-deb-package-file.md

 Description: A simple program that multiply numbers and return the result
 ```

 Note, that i made multiply for x86 and add for x64, the reason for that will come later.
-Another note, if you gonne make more description,make to ident space for each new line. for example
+Another note, if you gonne make more descriptions, make sure to ident space for each new line. for example
 ```
 Description: A simple program that multiply two numbers and return the result etc ......................................